coniferprod/sevenator/README.md

 that allows me to make new values and retrieve them, and also get a byte representation for System Exclusive messages.

+Each newtype is backed by an `i32` value.
+The parameter values would fit into an `i16`, but since `i32` is the integer type inferred by default, it is much more convenient to use.
 For example, the value of the detune parameter ranges from -7 to 7.
 It is represented in System Exclusive messages as a value from 0 to 14.
-The single component of the newtype for `Detune` is an `i8`.

-### Wrapper

-The newtypes need a range for the allowed values.
-I could not use the standard Rust range, because it "is not `Copy`", meaning that it doesn't implement the `Copy` trait.
-Since I wanted to use these parameter values in structs that are `Copy`, I had to make my own wrapper type with the start and end of the allowed value range.

-The `Wrapper` type is generic:

-    #[derive(Copy, Clone, Debug, Eq, PartialEq)]
-    struct Wrapper<T> where T: Ord {
-        start: T,
-        end: T,
-    }

 ### Constructing parameter values